London court rejects bid to stop PM Johnson's suspension of parliament

 Miller told reporters outside court that parliament should be sitting during such a crucial time for Britain’s democracy, and she would not give up the fight.

-“The Supreme Court has penciled in Sept.
+“The Supreme Court has pencilled in Sept.
 17 for the appeal hearing,” she said.
 “My legal team and I will not give up the fight for democracy.”

 Miller’s lawyer, David Pannick, argued on Thursday that comments from Johnson showed an important part of his reasoning for the prorogation, or suspension, was that parliament might say or do something that impeded the government’s Brexit plans.